HugoMrth/HugoMrth/README.md

 ## LinkedIn: 📡

-I'm not sharing much on [LinkedIn](https://www.linkedin.com/in/hugo-marthinet-b96aa4133/), but I did set a profile :
+I'm not sharing much on [LinkedIn](https://www.linkedin.com/in/hugo-marthinet-b96aa4133/), but I did set a profile.

-# My Work
+# My work here on GitHub

 ## Packages